 This will help to flush the medicine through your system.

-If you are taking BACTRIM for a long time, visit your doctor regularly so your progress can be checked.
+If you are taking BACTRIM for a long time, visit your doctor regularly so your progress

 Your doctor may ask you to have regular tests to check your kidneys, liver or blood.